lex-node/mass-block-x-users/README.md

 # mass-block-x-users

-mass block a list of x-users
+Mass block a list of X users.

 ## Web application